The mind needs books like a sword needs a whetstone. Let's find you some great books!

 With more than 130 million copies sold all across the world, covering readers of all ages, Harry Potter has become one of the greatest publishing successes the world has ever seen.

-If you loved it, here are some more books like the Harry Potter series, for this genre never goes out of style.
+If you love it, here are some more books like the Harry Potter series, for this genre never goes out of style.

 - Percy Jackson and the Olympians